• Skip to primary navigation

 • Lemon: A little lemon zest brights these muffins up and gives them a classic little lemon flavor.

-• Almond extract: One of my very favorite flavoring agents that I believe is underutilized in the kitchen.
+• Vanilla and almond extract: My very favorite flavoring agents for muffins.
 Almond extract ROCKS!

 • Milk: Any kind will work.